Unlimited Mileage Car Hire: What It Means and Why It Matters

 When comparing rates, you can filter for unlimited mileage bookings and see the policy stated on each option before you pay.

-The small print to check
+The small print worth reading

 Quick checklist before you book